ExplorerLeon/moving-big-data-predict-airflow/process.md

 #### Python Script - historical_processing_ec2.py
 Copy paste code
+**For Local Testing**
+- set the paths applicable to your locations and test

+**Remote Testing**
+Running the script form ec2 instance and getting the script from the mounted s3 so change path variables acordingly

 ### AWS RDS Database Tables create
 Use pgAdim to setup the RDS server
 - Remeber the password and username created during the AWS RDS setup --> type it in here at pgAdmin
+- Run create table query

+**Create INSERT QUERY for data**
+Check the file - basic and upload to S3 bucket

+### AWS SNS
+- Quick and easy setup

+## Steps followed - for PART 2
+Quick summary of each resource on AWS used and processed followed to complete predict.
+With some notes, hints and hacks to complete this.